midoBB/nixdots/Readme.md

 ## Setup

-Here is a walkthrough of what are the steps one need to take to get this config or parts of it setup on any system.
+Here is a walk through of what are the steps one need to take to get this configuration or parts of it setup on any system.

-### Full Setup of NixOS (first time)
+### Full setup of NixOS (first time)

 #### Requirements